 - 1.1.
-This policy has due regard to legislation, including, but not limited to the following: - The General Data Protection Regulation - The Freedom of Information Act 2000 - The Education (Pupil Information) (England) Regulations 2005 (as amended in 2016) - The Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004 - The School Standards and Framework Act 1998 - 1.2.
-This policy also has regard to the following guidance: - ICO (2018) 'Guide to the General Data Protection Regulation (GDPR)' - 1.3.
-This policy will be implemented in conjunction with the following other Trust policies: - Data Processing Roles and Responsibilities - E-Safety Policy - ICT Acceptable Use Policies (Staff and Students) - Privacy Notices (Workforce, Governors and Students)
+This policy has due regard to legislation, including, but not limited to the following: - The General Data Protection Regulation - The Freedom of Information Act 2000 - The Education (Pupil Information) (England) Regulations 2005 (as amended in 2016) - The Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004 - The School Standards and Framework Act 1998 - The Data Protection Act 2018 - 1.2.
+This policy also has regard to the following guidance: - ICO (2018) 'Guide to the General Data Protection Regulation (GDPR)' - DFE (2018) 'Data protection: a toolkit for schools' - 1.3.
+This policy will be implemented in conjunction with the following other Trust policies: - Photography and Videos at School Policy - E-security Policy - Freedom of Information Policy - CCTV Policy - Privacy Notices (Workforce, Governors and Students) - Records, Retention and Disposal Schedule